 However, exact requirements are set by the individual university and department and may be quite specific to match the expertise of the Israeli institution.

-Candidates for a PhD study are required to find an advisor before submitting a formal application.
-It is recommended that students consult with a graduate studies coordinator in their prospective university department.
+Candidates for a PhD study are required to find a supervisor before submitting a formal application.
+To do this, you should begin by contacting a graduate studies coordinator in your prospective university department.

 If the faculty members and student agree that there is a good match for a supervisor, then the candidate makes a formal application to the departmental doctoral committee.

 For the faculty to determine whether you are a good match with a supervisor, you will need to submit the following documentation: